* Former Representative of New York’s 9th Congressional District

-- Was one of the Congress’ most prominent supporters of socialized medicine
+* Was a prominent supporters of socialized medicine

-- Was involved in a 2011 sex-messaging scandal that forced him to resign from Congress
+* Was involved in a sex-messaging scandal that forced him to resign from Congress in 2011

-Born in September 1964, Anthony Weiner grew up in Brooklyn, New York.
+Born on September 4, 1964 in New York City, Anthony Weiner grew up in Brooklyn, New York.
 After receiving his B.A. at SUNY Plattsburgh in 1985, he worked as an aide for then-New York congressman Charles Schumer from 1985 to 1991.
 In 1991 Weiner was elected to the New York City Council, where he served until Schumer gave up his House of Representatives seat to campaign (successfully) for a spot in the U.S. Senate in 1998.
 That year, Weiner secured the Democratic nomination to succeed Schumer in the House, and he would serve as the Representative for New York’s 9th District for the next 13 years.
 In 2005, Weiner campaigned unsuccessfully to become the mayor of New York City.
 That same year, he was fined $47,000 by the Federal Election Commission for having taken “excessive contributions from 183 individual contributors for the 2000 primary and general elections.”

 In the 2008 Democratic presidential primaries, Weiner was an avid supporter of then-candidate Hillary Clinton.
 He traveled with Mrs. Clinton on the campaign trail and eventually revealed that he was romancing Clinton’s personal aide, Huma Abedin, to whom he became engaged in July 2009.
 The couple married in July 2010.

-Notably, Weiner may have violated federal law by failing to disclose his lavish wedding (which may have cost as much as $250,000) in his Financial Disclosure Reports.
+Notably, Weiner may have violated federal law by failing to mention his lavish wedding (which may have cost as much as $250,000) in his Financial Disclosure Reports.
 According to the Daily Caller:

 “Neither Weiner nor Abedin had the resources to pay for the ultra-expensive wedding, yet neither recorded gifts on their Financial Disclosure Reports for that year.
 Even though there is an exemption for gifts from personal friends, the Ethics in Government Act requires written permission from the House Ethics Committee for any Congressman getting gifts worth more than $250.
 Weiner had no such written permission….
 House rules allow a waiver for wedding gifts but there must be a written waiver request and there must be disclosure on the Financial Disclosure Reports.”